Andy-d-g/mondayapi/README.md

 Also, we provide only 1 level of depth (items.items).
 It can be increase if you customize the library

-There is some bugs in it for the moment.
+There is probably some bugs in it for the moment.

-## Documentation

-The official monday api documentation : https://developer.monday.com/api-reference/docs

-## How to install
+## Installation

 ```sh
 # npm